cozy/cozy-stack/docs/notes.md

 ### PATCH /notes/:id

 It sends some steps to apply on the document.
-The last known revision of the note must be sent in the `If-Match` header to avoid conflicts.
+The last known version of the note must be sent in the `If-Match` header to avoid conflicts.

 #### Request